Susan Tose Spencer: Philadelphia Eagles

 On June 17, 1983, Tose signed an agreement to sell the team to a group led by Louis Guida that also included Spencer, Ira Lampert, Dr. Julius Newman, and Sandra Schultz Newman.
 Tose backed out of the deal in order to get a higher price from Ed Snider.
 However, Guida's group was able to secure a restraining order on Tose and Spencer that prevented them from making any financial deals affecting the Eagles as well as an injunction that forced them to negotiate with Guida's group on sale agreement.
 The parties were unable to reach an agreement and Tose paid a $1.75 million settlement which allowed him to retain ownership of the Eagles.
 The Eagles finished the 1983 season with a 5–11 record.

 Prior to the 1984 season, the Eagles traded Carl Hairston and Frank LeMaster and let go of Guy Morriss in what were seen as cost-cutting moves.
 However, Spencer also negotiated large contracts with Kenny Jackson, Ray Ellis, and Greg Brown.
 The 1984 season was the Eagles' first profitable season in many years, although the profit was only $200,000.
 That December, Tose considered moving the Eagles to Phoenix, Arizona as a condition of a sale of a minority share of the team to Canadian businessman James Monaghan.
 Philadelphia Mayor Wilson Goode was able to reach an agreement with Spencer to keep the team in Philadelphia long-term.

 In February 1985, Harry Gamble, who had served as administrative assistant for coaching and player personnel and director of football administration following the firing of Jim Murray, was promoted to general manager.
 Two months later the Eagles were sold to Miami car dealer Norman Braman.
 As part of the sale, Spencer was to stay with the Eagles as an assistant to Gamble, however she chose to resign on May 1, 1985, two days after the sale became final.

 Post-NFL

-After leaving the NFL, Spencer went into the meat processing business.
-She also worked as a meat commodities trader, small-business consultant, and lecturer, hosted an internet radio show, and authored a business self-help book for women.
+After leaving the NFL, she married her third husband, Bob Spencer, who predeceased her after 26 years of marriage.
+She went into the meat processing business, working as a meat commodities trader, small-business consultant, and lecturer.
+She also hosted an internet radio show and authored a business self-help book for women.
 She lived in Las Vegas to be near her mother.

-In 2018 she was diagnosed with Alzheimer's disease and moved to North Carolina to be closer to her daughter.
+In 2018, she was diagnosed with Alzheimer's disease and moved to North Carolina to be closer to her daughter.
+On March 24, 2025, she died due to complications from Alzhhimer's disease at the age of 83 at an assisted care facility in Charlotte, North Carolina.